Who and what was consecrated/anointed in the Bible

 3) The Bible never once says, or even implies, that anyone can get, keep, lose, or increase the anointing.

 4) The Bible never has Jesus or any of the apostles teaching anyone how to obtain the anointing.

 5) The Bible never once says, or even implies, that there is any such thing as a double or triple portion of the anointing.

 (Note: Elisha did not ask for a double portion of Elijah's anointing, but for a double portion of his spirit.
 The words are totally different in Hebrew.
 As said by David Guzik in his commentary

 It is worthwhile to consider if this was generally a good or a bad thing.
 Normally we don't think of one person inheriting the ministry of another.
-The relation between Elijah and Elisha - and God's apparent blessing on their ministries - shows that at least sometimes God intends one person to inherit the ministry of another.
+The relation between Elijah and Elisha and God's apparent blessing on their ministries - shows that at least on this one occasion God intended one person to inherit another’s ministry.

 However, the problem is that a large portion of the church today is a thrill seeking lot, obsessed with signs and wonders.
 They have forgotten that the Bible tells us that the period of time close to the end of the age will see a rise in false prophets who perform miracles, prophesy, and cast out demons in Jesus' name (Matthew 7:22-23; 24:11-13, 24; 2 Thessalonians 2:9-12).

 "Touch Not Mine Anointed"

 Anyone who has attended an authoritarian, fundamentalist, or even a charismatic church is very likely to have heard one or another version of the phrase

 "Do not touch My anointed ones, And do My prophets no harm." found in 1 Chronicles 16:22 and Psalm 105:15.